Chih-Che-Fang/MyBookStore2/docs/design.md

 ## Concurency / Race Condition Protection
-All books' information is stored in catalog server's memeory and shared by multiple threads concurrently.
+All books' information is stored in the catalog server's memory and shared by multiple threads concurrently.
 When a flask server receives a new client request, it will launch a new thread to process the message.
-Therfore, when updating and read the book's information, we used a lock to make sure the whole operation is atomic in all server.
-For example, buy request from order server will check the book's stock, and if there is enough stock, the server will then decrease the stock by 1.
-Otherwise, the buy operation should reutrn "fail" rsult.
+Therefore, when updating and read the book's information, we used a lock to make sure the whole operation is atomic in all servers.
+For example, a buy request from the order server will check the book's stock, and if there is enough stock, the server will then decrease the stock by 1.
+Otherwise, the buy operation should return a "fail" result.
 Consider the following error case:

 client 1 queried the stock of book item_number 1 is 1
 client 2 queried the stock of book item_number 1 is 1
 client 1 update book stock to 0
-client 2 update book stock to 0
+client 2 updated book stock to 0

 To prevent the race condition mentioned above, we used a lock for buy operation: